Viktor640266/impkinpy/README.md

 # Examples of calling the functions and modules

-from ImpKinPy import mechanics as mcn from ImpKinPy import astro_time as ast
+from impkinpy import mechanics as mcn from impkinpy import astro_time as ast

 e = mcn.Impulse_Energy()
 g = mcn.Gravity("Earth")